shell-pool/shpool/HACKING.md

 Run `cargo +nightly fmt` to ensure that the code matches the expected style.

+## Commit message style

+https://www.conventionalcommits.org/ is used to facilitate changelog generation.

+## Release

+[release-plz](https://release-plz.ieni.dev/) is used to manage the release process.
+It will create a release PR and keep it updated with any commits to the `master` branch.
+When the PR is merged, `release-plz` creates the tag and the release on GitHub and publishes the creates to creates.io.

+See https://release-plz.ieni.dev/ for more details.

 ## Measuring Latency

 To check e2e latency, you can use the